 Combine and modify data modeling tools in order to analyze a data set of their own and disseminate the results of the analysis.

 Structured data modelling.
 Data preprocessing.
 Feature extraction and dimensionality reduction including principal component analysis.
 Similarity measures and summary statistics.
 Visualization and interpretation of models.
 Overfitting and generalization.
 Classification (decision trees, nearest neighbor, naive Bayes, neural networks, and ensemble methods.)
 Linear regression.
 Clustering (k-means, hierarchical clustering, and mixture models.)
 Association rules.
 Density estimation and outlier detection.
 Applications in a broad range of engineering sciences.

 Pang-Ning Tan, Michael Steinbach, and Vipin Kumar, "Introduction to Data Mining."

 The course is a basic machine learning course relevant for all technical diploma, bachelor, and master programs.
-The course is designed as a stand-alone course and provides a complete set of basic competence and hands-on experience.
+The course is designed as a stand-alone course and provides an introduction to basic machine learning, the mathematics behind the methods, and hands-on experience in their use.